Atshaam/QuantumDefects/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/27430279-c1d0-41ac-9cc0-56ec18407c01" alt="Defect formation energy plot" width="353" height="736">
 </p>
-Numbered steps in the above image follow the numbering of notebooks in notebooks/main_screening_notebooks
+The numbered steps in the figure correspond to the Jupyter notebooks in `notebooks/main_screening_notebooks`, which implement each stage of the workflow.

 ---

 ## Findings